 How can I present using pre-prepared materials such as PowerPoint and still have students see my face on the screen as I present?

 Zoom provides the option “Single Monitor with Slide Show in a Window” for students to view two windows simultaneously with one window showing faculty speaking and the other window showing the shared materials.
 You can click through slides or scroll through materials as you would normally.
+Students can also use Side-by-Side mode to view your picture and the presentation simultaneously on a split screen which allows students to make either the video or the presentation larger or smaller depending on preference.
 Follow best practice and test this setting before class.

 Can I use the PowerPoint presenter view in Zoom?